shanface33/GPT4MF_UB/README.md

 ## Citation
 ```
-@article{jia2024can,
+@misc{jia2024chatgpt,
       title={Can ChatGPT Detect DeepFakes?
 A Study of Using Multimodal Large Language Models for Media Forensics},
-  author={Jia, Shan and Lyu, Reilin and Zhao, Kangran and Chen, Yize and Yan, Zhiyuan and Ju, Yan and Hu, Chuanbo and Li, Xin and Wu, Baoyuan and Lyu, Siwei},
+      author={Shan Jia and Reilin Lyu and Kangran Zhao and Yize Chen and Zhiyuan Yan and Yan Ju and Chuanbo Hu and Xin Li and Baoyuan Wu and Siwei Lyu},
-  journal={arXiv preprint},
-  year={2024}
+      year={2024},
+      eprint={2403.14077},
+      archivePrefix={arXiv},
 }